 What servicing options do Protyre offer?

-Protyre doesn't use use Interim and Full Service options but instead opts for a more flexible and better value Gold, Service, Bronze matrix.
+Protyre doesn't use use Interim and Full Service options, but instead opts for a more flexible and better value Gold, Silver and Bronze matrix.
 Our service packages offers our customers more choice on what checks you can get carried out on your vehicle.

 Find out more about each of our service packages, whether you are looking for a quick and affordable check-over, or, a comprehensive and thorough examination, Protyre will meet any requirements.
-Find out which package suits your needs the most, select an option below fo rmore information:
+To find out which package suits your needs the most, select an option below for more information:

 With a network of over 140 garages across the country, any of our Gold, Silver or Bronze service options will keep your car running smoothly.
 So, don’t delay, book your service with Protyre today!